raspberrypilearning/generic-python-while-true/en/step_1.md

     print("Counting...")
     counter += 1
 ```
-In this example, the condition is `counter < 10` and since we add 1 to `counter` each time the loop runs, the loop will run 10 times.
-While loops are sometimes referred to as **condition controlled loops** because the loop will continue running until the condition becomes `True`.
+In this example, the condition is `counter < 10`.
+Since we add `1` to `counter` each time the loop runs, the loop will run 10 times.